davhck3r/scripts/README.md

 # scripts
-Repo to show scripts either purely educational or funcitional to help with other hacks
+Repo to show scripts either purely educational or functional to help with other hacks